k98kurz/micropycelium/Packager_spec.md

 ## Broadcast

-Takes a blob, puts it into a Package, and then transmits it.
-Unless an interface is specified, the Package will be transmit on all available interfaces.
+Takes an app ID and a blob, makes a Package, and then transmits it.
+Unless an interface is specified, the Package will be transmitted on all available network interfaces.
 If the Package is too large to fit in a single packet for a given interface, it will be broken into a sequence of packets.
-Unless an interface was specified, a sequence will use a schema that works for all interfaces, which reduces performance of ESP-NOW for the benefit of reduced caching requirements.
+Unless an interface was specified, it will use a schema that works for all interfaces, which reduces performance of ESP-NOW for the benefit of reduced caching requirements and RYLR-998 compatibility.

 ## Send

-Takes a node ID and a blob.
+Takes an app ID, blob, and node ID.
 If the node is in the peer list, the Send method puts the blob into a Package, and then transmits it to the peer using the interface with the higher throughput/bit rate.
 If the node's address is known

 ## Receive

+Receives a Packet and determines what to do with it.
+Once routing is enabled, if the Packet is routable, it will attempt to forward the packet.

 When a node receives a Package in a single packet, it will check the application ID and drop the Package if the application has not registered to accept Packages.